 - Human Rights

-My experience with Yova
+My experience with Inyova

-Impact Investing Strategie
+Impact Investing Strategy

 Government bonds have been generating close to zero returns in the last years if you include inflation.
 That’s why I found them very unattractive compared to other investment opportunities and never invested in them before.
-You can exclude them completely from your Yova strategy if you want to.
+You can exclude them completely from your Inyova strategy if you want to.

 We recommend government bonds only as a small part of your investment for risk diversification, also because the government bonds often perform better when it looks bad on the stock markets.
-On average, we expect a return of 1.5-2% per year on government bonds and about 7% on stocks.From the Yova support team (translated from German for my english readers)
+On average, we expect a return of 1.5-2% per year on government bonds and about 7% on stocks.From the Inyova support team (translated from German for my english readers)

 By the way, the government bonds are held via government bond ETFs.
 This increases diversification and risk spreading at very low fees.